autonity/aut/README.md

     See the `pipx install` help text for details.

   - If the `aut` command is not available, ensure that `~/.local/bin` appears in your `PATH`.
 Use `pipx ensurepath` to verify.

-  - Until it is public, this repository will require `ssh` or `https` credentials with sufficient permissions.
-This is not expected to present a problem since the expected use-case is for this tool to be used from the "local" machine (on which your Autonity private keys are available), and communicate with an Autonity node running on a "remote" host.

 ## (Optional) Enable command completion (bash and zsh)